-However, in 1909, another murder took place in Dorset Street – the name of which had by then, been changed o Duval Street.
-The homicide in question was that of Kate Ronan and it took place not just in the former Dorset Street, but also in Miller’s Court, the very Court where Mary Kelly’s murder had taken place on the 9th November 1888.
+However, in 1909, another murder took place in Dorset Street – the name of which had by then, been changed to Duval Street.
+The homicide in question was that of Kate Ronan and it took place, not just in the former Dorset Street, but also in Miller’s Court, the very Court where Mary Kelly’s murder had taken place on the 9th November 1888.

 THE WORST STREET IN LONDON

 However, Miller’s Court, that nondescript little enclave, reached via an arched passage off Dorset Street, was the location of two other murders that took place during the twenty years that followed the murder of Mary Kelly.

 The two further victims were Elizabeth Roberts, murdered on 26th November 1898 and Kate Ronan, who was murdered in the early hours of July 2nd 1909.

 If you count the fact that Annie Chapman, the second victim of Jack the Ripper, was staying at a lodging house on Dorset Street at the time of her murder, and then add the murder of Mary Anne Austin, who was attacked at a Common Lodging House at 35 Dorset Street on 27th May 1901 – you can’t help but wonder if the Daily Mail might have had a valid point with its assertion that – when it came to murder at least- Dorset Street was, indeed, “the worst street in London.”

 THE MURDER OF KITTY RONAN